 (d) it is necessary for our legitimate interests, or the legitimate interests of a third party; or

-(e) you have provided us with your consent.
+(e) a Data Subject has provided us with their consent.

 (a) to meet our regulatory, legal and professional obligations;

-(b) to establish and manage our relationship with you;
+(b) to establish and manage our relationship with a Data Subject;

 (c) to provide legal advice and services;